 The traditional Boston Brace originated in the 1970s and is widely used in the United States.
 They offer several pre-fabricated modules that will fit most patients; custom orders are also available.
-The Boston Brace employs a cylinder-shaped brace with strategically placed pads to areas that need corrective force.
-A downside is that the cylinder-shape prohibits expansion areas where needed, such as the rib cage.
+The Boston Brace employs a cylinder-shape with strategically placed pads to areas that need corrective force.
+A downside is that this cylinder-shaped brace prohibits expansion areas where needed, such as the rib cage.
 And, while there are several sizing options, they are not fabricated specifically for individual patients according to each patient’s specific body and curvature.

 The Wilmington Brace provides another customized brace option.
 This design involves making a cast of the patient’s torso.
 The brace tightly hugs the body and allows for strategic pressure to be placed where needed.
 Like the traditional Boston Brace, the Wilmington Brace lacks expansion areas or other open areas.